grokkingrust/grokkingrust.github.com/_posts/2020-12-04-rust-is-expression-based-language-but.md

 This came as a bit of a surprise.
 What also came as a surprise was the whole thing aroung semi-colons:

 > "Expressions do not include ending semicolons.
-If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value.
-Keep this in mind as you explore function return values and expressions next."
+If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value."

 Now that makes sense, but again there are subtlities.
 I _think_ that because Rust is explicitly memory-safe, it's not happy with you having things with memory footprints being retured from expressions willy-nilly.
 Hence the semi-colons almost everywhere, apart in the final lines of blocks and functions etc.

 # One final point of note
-Interestingly, when we try and compile our first code example we also get an exciting nugged of info in the error output:
+Interestingly, when we try and compile our first code example we also get an exciting nugget of info in the error output:

     error[E0658]: `let` expressions in this position are experimental